Electric Mobility Aid - Air Travel Pack

 Manoeuvrability & adjustment features

-All lithium batteries must have a valid UN38.3 test summary.
-Airlines cannot accept batteries without this document.
+All lithium ion batteries should have a valid UN38.3 test summary.
+Airlines may not accept lithium ion batteries without this document.

 Removable parts